sarikasingh30/sarikasingh30/README.md

 ------------------------

-I am an aspiring full stack web developer, with a specialization in MERN stack.
+I am an aspiring full stack web developer, with a specialization in MERN Stack.
 Additionally, I have learnt Data Structures and gained expertise in HTML, CSS, and JavaScript.

+I want to utilize my skills for development and to work in a highly competitive environment to seek solutions for problems, learn adaptability skills, create exceptional value and maximize my shell of experience thus developing a successful attitude towards living on the edge and become globally in demand.